 1.3 If there are any discrepancies between provisions of the TOS&C and the provisions of these AUHS, the provisions of the TOS&C prevail unless these AUHS expressly provide otherwise with reference to the corresponding provision of the TOS&C.

-2.Acceptable use of hosting services
+2.Acceptable use of hosting and other services

 • Committing a crime (e.g., fraud, computer crime, money laundering, infringement of business secrets, document forgery, violence and threats against authorities and civil servants, unauthorized gaming, child abuse, trafficking), participating in a criminal act (collaborating, instigating, aiding and abetting), or the transferal of hosting services for the purpose of the committing of a criminal act by third parties who are under the supervision of the Customer, such as children, employees, subcontractors (hereafter "Agents").